Disfranchising Convicted Felons and Restoring Their Right to Vote

 Source: Virginia Department of Elections, General Registrar and Electoral Board Handbook (p.75)

 Governor McAuliffe's attempt at a mass restoration of rights in 2016, and then his individual actions for felons, did not change the laws of Virginia.
-Neither did the restoration of rights authorized by Governor Northam, who followed Governor McAuliffe's example and restored voting rights to nearly 11,000 felons in his first year.12
+Neither did the restoration of rights authorized by Governor Northam, who followed Governor McAuliffe's example and restored voting rights to 22,000 felons in his 18 months in office.12

 People convicted of a felony (but not misdemeanor) in Virginia still lose the right to vote in Virginia automatically.
 If those convicted of a felony had been registered, them local election officials in 133 Virginia jurisdictions remove their names from the rolls of eligible voters.